langkoos/fem2/README.md

 - [Clone repo](#clonerepo)
 - [Setting up a post-commit hook to rsync to Dropbox](#commithook)

-### Simple things when you are accessing this via a Dropbox clone
+### Things try when you are accessing this project via the Dropbox clone

 ##### Movies <a name="movies"></a>